carlosabalde/varnishsentry/README.rst

 Varnishlog entries are gathered together into client or backend transactions.
 Each transaction is matched against a set of configurable filtering regular expressions.
 Transactions matching any filter are submitted to a Sentry DSN for proper alerting and post-mortem analysis.

 Varnishsentry runs as a daemon service supporting multiple workers.
-Each worker runs in a separate process, fetching varnishlog entries using `https://github.com/xcir/python-varnishapi <Shohei Tanaka's Python libvarnish API wrapper>`_, and using a customized Sentry DNS and set of filtering rules.
+Each worker runs in a separate process, fetching varnishlog entries using `https://github.com/xcir/python-varnishapi <Shohei Tanaka's Python libvarnish API wrapper>`_, and using a customized Sentry DSN and set of filtering rules.

 Why varnishsentry?
 ==================